-A federal court has granted preliminary approval for a class-action Settlement involving fiber-optic cable and related telecommunications equipment that have been installed in railroad Rights of Way.
-This Settlement resolves a lawsuit in Maine, and will provide cash benefits to current and former owners of land next to or under the Rights of Way.
+A federal court has granted preliminary approval for a class-action Settlement involving fiber-optic cable and related telecommunications equipment that has been installed in railroad Rights of Way.
+This Settlement resolves a lawsuit in Massachusetts, and will provide cash benefits to current and former owners of land next to or under the Rights of Way.

-Sprint Communications Company L.P. ("Sprint"), the Defendant, is a telecommunications company.
-Beginning in the mid-1980s, Sprint or its predecessors buried fiber-optic cable and installed related telecommunications equipment within railroad Rights of Way nationwide.
+Sprint, CenturyLink (formerly Qwest), and WilTel, the Defendants, are telecommunications companies.
+Beginning in the mid-1980s, the companies or their predecessors buried fiber-optic cable and installed related telecommunications equipment within railroad Rights of Way nationwide.
 A railroad Right of Way is a strip of land on which a railroad company builds and operates a railroad.
-The Defendant entered into agreements with the railroads that own and occupy the Rights of Way, and under those agreements paid the railroads for the rights to install the fiber-optic cable and related telecommunications equipment within the Rights of Way.
+The Defendants entered into agreements with the railroads that own and occupy the Rights of Way, and under those agreements paid the railroads for the rights to install the fiber-optic cable and related telecommunications equipment within the Rights of Way.

-Plaintiffs allege that, before installing the fiber-optic cable and related telecommunications equipment, the Defendant also was required to obtain consent from those landowners who owned the land under the Rights of Way.
-The Defendant contends that the railroads had the right to allow them to use the Rights of Way without the need for further permission from the adjoining landowners and deny any wrongdoing.
+Plaintiffs allege that, before installing the fiber-optic cable and related telecommunications equipment, the Defendants also were required to obtain consent from those landowners who owned the land under the Rights of Way.
+The Defendants contend that the railroads had the right to allow them to use the Rights of Way without the need for further permission from the adjoining landowners and deny any wrongdoing.

-Class Members include current or previous owners of land next to or under a railroad Right of Way, at any time since the cable was installed in the state of Maine.
-Settlements have previously been approved in 44 states.
+Class Members include current or previous owners of land next to or under a railroad Right of Way, at any time since the cable was installed in the state of Massachusetts.
+Settlements have previously been reached in an additional 42 states.

-Class Members can find out when fiber-optic cable was installed in a particular Right of Way by visiting www.FiberOpticSettlements.com/Maine or calling 1-866-430-8983.
-Class Members will have an opportunity to claim cash benefits if the Court approves the Proposed Settlement.
+Class members can find out when fiber-optic cable was installed in a particular Right of Way by visiting www.FiberOpticSettlements.com/Massachusetts or calling 1-800-419-5232.
+Class members will have an opportunity to claim cash benefits if the Court approves the Proposed Settlement.

-- How many feet of property you own next to the railroad right of way,
+- the length of property they own next to the railroad the Right of Way,

 SOURCE Kinsella Media, LLC